phaserjs/template-remix/README.md

 }
 ```

-When you issue the `npm run build` command, all static assets are automatically copied to the `dist/assets` folder.
+When you issue the `npm run build` command, all static assets are automatically copied to the `build/client/assets` folder.

 ## Deploying to Production

-After you run the `npm run build` command, your code will be built into a single bundle and saved to the `dist` folder, along with any other assets your project imported, or stored in the public assets folder.
+After you run the `npm run build` command, your code will be built into a single bundle and saved to the `build` folder, along with any other assets your project imported, or stored in the public assets folder.

-In order to deploy your game, you will need to upload *all* of the contents of the `dist` folder to a public facing web server.
+In order to deploy your game, you will need to upload *all* of the contents of the `build` folder to a public facing web server.

 ## Customizing the Template

-### Next.js
+### Remix

-If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `next.config.mjs` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
-Please see the [Next.js documentation](https://nextjs.org/docs) for more information.
+If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `vite/config.dev.mjs` of `vite/config.prod.mjs` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
+Please see the [Remix documentation](https://remix.run/docs/en/main) for more information.

 ## Join the Phaser Community!